Beijing, Shanghai ease COVID restrictions as outbreaks fade

 3 of12 Residents wearing face masks bring their children to a reopened mall after it has been closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less

-9 of12 Residents wearing face masks visit reopened retail shops inside a mall that was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
+10 of12 Residents wearing face masks tour past reopened retail shops inside a mall that was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less

 12 of12 A resident covers her head as it starts to rain at a mass COVID test site, Sunday, May 29, 2022, in Beijing.
 Ng Han Guan/AP Show More Show Less